The Grand Canal

 Listen

 IV(b).
-MOTHER (母亲): the Grand Canal is known to the Chinese as the “mother river.”
-This slow movement contains melodies that were inspired by traditional Chinese music, featuring a Chinese opera singer and the erhu.
-(Choir optional)
+MOTHER (母亲): The Grand Canal is known to the Chinese as the “mother river.”
+This movement features melodies inspired by traditional Chinese tunes, with a Chinese opera singer and the erhu.

-V. RHYTHM (水韵):a rondo that beginnings with three soloists – the ruan, violin and cello—and develops into a full orchestra setting, all based on a distinctive Chinese rhythm.
+V. RHYTHM (水韵):A rondo that begins with three soloists—zhongruan, violin, and cello—and develops into a full orchestral setting, all based on a distinctive Chinese rhythm.
 (Choir optional)

 Programme Note

-Like the emblematic Great Wall, the Grand Canal of China is one of the oldest and most ambitious man-made structures in that country and the world.
-With a history spanning more than 1,400 years, the canal is the longest artificial waterway on the globe, running 1,794 kilometers from the northern capital of Beijing all the way south to Hangzhou.
-Along its course, it crosses five major rivers, the Haitong, Yellow, Huai, Yangtze, and Qiantang.
+Like the emblematic Great Wall, the Grand Canal of China is one of the oldest and most ambitious man-made structures in both the country and the world.
+With a history spanning more than 1,400 years, the canal is the longest artificial waterway on the globe, stretching 1,794 kilometers from the northern capital of Beijing all the way south to Hangzhou.
+Along its course, it crosses five major rivers: the Haitong, Yellow, Huai, Yangtze, and Qiantang.

-One of Zhou Tian’s primary interests in composing the works was the opportunity to include traditional Chinese musical elements related to the culture of the Grand Canal in combination with the sonic resources of a Western symphony orchestra.
-In the composer’s own words: “because the Grand Canal is man-made by generations of workers, it is as much about people as it is about its beauty.
-In this symphonic work I used many traditional Chinese sounds, such as boatman’s chant, Erhu, Zhongruan, and Chinese opera singing and narration in the style of Yue, in an attempt to capture the essence of the humanity of the Grand Canal.
-Overall I wanted the piece to be a musical journey to many sides of the Grand Canal.
-It celebrates its history, culture reference, and beauty, and hopefully conveys a sense of grandeur, romanticism, and warm feelings along the way.”
+One of Zhou’s primary interests in composing the work was the opportunity to combine traditional Chinese musical elements related to the culture of the Grand Canal with the sonic resources of a Western symphony orchestra.
+In the composer’s own words: “Because the Grand Canal was man-made by generations of workers, it is as much about people as it is about its beauty.
+In this piece, I used many traditional Chinese sounds, such as boatmen’s chants, Erhu, Zhongruan, and Chinese opera singing and narration in the style of Yue, in an attempt to capture the essence of the humanity of the Grand Canal.
+Overall, I wanted the piece to be a musical journey through many aspects of the Grand Canal.
+It celebrates its history, cultural significance, and beauty, and hopefully conveys a sense of grandeur, romanticism, and warmth along the way.”

-Exploiting all of these resources in a kaleidoscopic fashion, the piece is comprised of six or seven movements (one movement, “Life,” which requires a full chorus is omitted from the orchestra-only version) to be performed as follow, with description from the composer.
+Exploiting all of these resources in a kaleidoscopic fashion, the piece is comprised of six movements, to be performed as follows, with descriptions from the composer.

-IV(a).
-LIFE(生命): a hymn for the people who built the Grand Canal.
-(Choir required.
-Omitted in the orchestra-only version)
+IV (a) Life (生命):A hymn to the people who built the Grand Canal.

-IV(b).
-MOTHER (母亲): the Grand Canal is known to the Chinese as the “mother river.”
-This slow movement contains melodies that were inspired by traditional Chinese music, featuring a Chinese opera singer and the erhu.
+IV (b) Mother (母親):The Grand Canal is known to the Chinese as the “mother river.”
+This movement features melodies inspired by traditional Chinese tunes, with a Chinese opera singer and the erhu.

-V. RHYTHM (水韵):a rondo that beginnings with three soloists – the ruan, violin and cello—and develops into a full orchestra setting, all based on a distinctive Chinese rhythm.
+V Rhythm (水韻):A rondo that begins with three soloists—zhongruan, violin, and cello—and develops into a full orchestral setting, all based on a distinctive Chinese rhythm.

-VI.
-THE GRAND CANAL (运河): a culmination of previous materials into a grand summary.
+VI Tomorrow (明天):A culmination of the previous material into a grand summary.

 Recording